fafonso/liferay-puppet-vm/README.md

 * Configured with http proxy from port 80 to 8080/8081
 * Sticky sessions
-* Load balancing configured by request
+* Load balancing configured with "by request" approach
 * Uses proxy, proxy_ajp, proxy_balancer, lbmethod_byrequest and slotmem_shm modules
 * Not configured to serve static content